coala/documentation/Developers/Newcomers_Guide.rst

     The first thing you should do is check other developers' pull requests to get the hang of things.
-    You should also start working on low level issues or help us with artwork, tweets, etc.
+    You should also start working on difficulty/low labelled issues or help us with artwork, tweets, etc.

 Step 2.
 Grab an Invitation to the Organization
 ----------------------------------------------